SimonWoodburyForget/mindustry-mods/README.md

 - unit tests: `cargo test`
 - full test: `make test`

-A full test builds with custome features and pushes to a staging repostiory, to make a sanity check of everything.
+The full test pushes to another repostory, to do a complete test on the applicationo.

 ## Publishing